 - Poverty and neighborhood violence are community risk factors for teen alcohol abuse disorder.

-Alcohol use puts teenagers at risk of many consequences.
+Consequences of Teenage Alcohol use puts teenagers at risk.
 Drinking large amounts of alcohol while developing one’s identity can stunt personal growth and make it difficult to juggle school and home responsibilities, potentially negatively affecting one’s future.

 Societal risk factors for adolescent alcoholism include peer pressure and the portrayal of teen drinking in the media.
 For example, research shows that the Internet and advertising, including that on social media, promote drinking behaviors in teenagers.